lucifer00/devopsbuddy/README.md

 # devopsbuddy
-New web skeleton project for spring boot practice
+New web skeleton project for spring boot practice.
+Added a new line.